Holberton-Uy/hbnb-doc/part2/task_06_review.md

    **Explanation:**
    - The `create_review`, `get_review`, `get_all_reviews`, `get_reviews_by_place`, `update_review`, and `delete_review` methods manage review creation, retrieval, updates, and deletion.
-   - You need to implement validation to ensure that the `user_id` and `place_id` are valid and correspond to existing users and places.
+   - You need to implement validation to ensure that the `user_id`, `place_id`, and `rating` are valid and correspond to existing users and places.

 4. **Input and Output Formats, Status Codes**